Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Abstract

 \section{Abstract}

 Probabilistic prediction of stochastic dynamical systems (SDSs) aims to accurately predict the conditional probability distributions of future states.
 However, accurate probabilistic predictions tightly hinge on accurate distributional information from a nominal model, which is hardly available in practice.
 To address this issue, we propose a novel functional-maximin-based distributionally robust probabilistic prediction (DRPP) framework.
 In this framework, one can design probabilistic predictors that have worst-case performance guarantees over a pre-defined ambiguity set of SDSs.
-Nevertheless, DRPP requires optimizing over the function space of probability distributions, which is generally intractable.
-We develop a methodology that equivalently transforms the original maximin in function spaces into convex-nonconcave minimax in Euclidean spaces.
+Nevertheless, DRPP requires optimizing over the space of probability measures with density functions with respect to the Lebesgue measure, which is generally intractable.
+We develop a methodology that equivalently transforms the original maximin from function spaces to Euclidean spaces.
 Although it remains intractable to seek a global optimal solution, two suboptimal solutions are derived.
-By relaxing the inner constraints, we obtain a suboptimal predictor called Noise-DRPP.
-Relaxing the outer constraints yields another suboptimal predictor, Eig-DRPP.
-More importantly, we establish an explicit upper bound on the optimality gap between Eig-DRPP and the global optimal predictor.
-Utilizing the theoretical results obtained from solving the two suboptimal predictors, we synthesize practical rules to judge whether the pre-defined ambiguity set is too large or small.
+By relaxing the constraints on the ambiguity set, we obtain a suboptimal predictor called Noise-DRPP.
+Relaxing the constraints on the predictor yields another suboptimal predictor, Eig-DRPP.
+Moreover, optimality gaps between the proposed predictors and the global optimal predictor are derived.
 Finally, we conduct elaborate numerical simulations to compare the performance of different predictors under different SDSs.